Jerry Cantrell: Solo career: Boggy Depot, Degradation Trip, Brighten and I Want Blood (1996–present)

 In 1998, Layne Staley almost performed live again since Alice in Chains' last concert in July 1996, when Cantrell went to Seattle on his solo tour for Boggy Depot.
 It was Halloween night and Staley was backstage as a guest.
 Cantrell reportedly asked Staley to join him onstage, but Staley declined.

 Cantrell started recording a follow-up to Boggy Depot in 2000.
 He was also living in San Francisco during that period.
 He had to sell his Seattle house to fund the album and produced it himself.
 Finally in June 2002, Cantrell issued his second solo album, Degradation Trip, with Ozzy Osbourne's then live rhythm section, Mike Bordin (drums) and Robert Trujillo (bass).
 Released on Roadrunner Records, Degradation Trip hit shelves two months after Layne Staley's death and was dedicated to him.
 The songs on the album ranged from doom metal to pop-based hard rock.
 The album, which received better critical reception than its predecessor, featured two singles, "Anger Rising" and "Angel Eyes", and the track "She Was My Girl" was included on the Spider-Man soundtrack.Degradation Trip has sold 100,000 copies in the U.S. as of December 2002.
 The live show was well received by audiences on a national tour that helped build upon the solo album's success.
 Degradation Trip was re-released in November 2002 as a double album, featuring eleven additional tracks that were made for the album as Cantrell originally intended.
 In the Spring of 2004, Cantrell opened a slate of shows on Kid Rock's U.S. tour.

 Cantrell has been rumored to be working on his third full-length solo album for several years, for a supposedly planned release in 2006.
-However, this album still has not been released.
+However, this album was not released until 2021.
 Subsequent work with the revamped Alice in Chains may have stalled this release.
 When asked about releasing another solo album, he issued this statement in 2010: